-- (2) Includes 3,619,734 options outstanding under 1996 Stock Incentive Plan and 79,470 phantom stock units issuable as 79,470 shares of Common Stock under the Deferred Compensation Plan. - (3) Weighted average exercise price of options outstanding under the 1996 Stock Incentive Plan. - (4) Includes 1,393,328 shares available for issuance under the 1996 Stock Incentive Plan as options and other share based awards, and 20,530 shares available for issuance under the Deferred Compensation Plan. - (5) Includes the Stock Bonus Plan described in Note 12 to the Company's consolidated financial statements included in the Company's Form 10-K filed for the year ended January 31, 2005.
+- (2) Includes 3,499,483 shares of Common Stock issuable upon the exercise of options and the vesting of stock awards outstanding under 1996 Stock Incentive Plan and 82,125 phantom stock units issuable as 82,125 shares of Common Stock under the Deferred Compensation Plan. - (3) Weighted average exercise price of options outstanding under the 1996 Stock Incentive Plan. - (4) Number of shares available for issuance under the 1996 Stock Incentive Plan as options and as other share based awards.
+The Deferred Compensation Plan does not provide for a limit on the number of phantom stock units available for issuance. - (5) Includes the Stock Bonus Plan described in Note 13 to the Company's consolidated financial statements included in the Company's Form 10-K filed for the year ended January 31, 2006.